 Financial Ratios Comparison

-The table below provides a comparative overview of the most recent revenue and financial ratios for Silicon Laboratories Inc. (SLAB) and Lattice Semiconductor Corporation (LSCC).
+The following table presents a comparative analysis of the most recent financial ratios for Silicon Laboratories Inc. (SLAB) and Lattice Semiconductor Corporation (LSCC).

 MetricSLABLSCC